Catallactic/catallactic-site/docs/whitepaper.md

 CryptoCommodities are representative money in electronic form.
 As representative money, they represents the intrinsic value of the underlying asset.
 CryptoCommodities do not aim to provide a measurement of this intrinsic value but, instead, they rely in a price formation mechanism to capture the marginal utility of the asset.

+CryptoCommodities are a specialization of Utility Tokens built on top of a fungible asset, that add a stabilization mechamism once value is captured, to create a Currency Token.

 ### 4.1.
 CryptoCommodity Peg

 As a Stablecoin, a CryptoCommodity value has a natural built-in stability.
 This stability is borrowed from the underlying asset.